The most likely common cause: Predictive likelihood, minimum entropy, and sparse common cause

-Whether (\ref{ban1}, \ref{ban2}) or (\ref{are1}--\ref{are4}) should be preferred to the solution found via ${\rm max}[L_{\lesssim 1}]$?
+Whether (\ref{ban1}, \ref{ban2}) or (\ref{are1}--\ref{are4}) should be preferred to the solution found via ${\rm max}[L_{\beta\lesssim 1}]$?
 In our opinion no, since (\ref{ban1}, \ref{ban2}) and (\ref{are1}--\ref{are4}) imply a mixture of deterministic and fine-tuned event causation [cf.~section \ref{ondat}] with probabilistic causation.
-Such a mixture is not realistic; i.e. it needs prior information.
+Such a mixture is not realistic; i.e., it needs prior information.

 In addition, the common cause holding one of (\ref{are1}--\ref{are4}) has the following defect which is absent in (\ref{ban1}).
-Recall an important implication of the common cause principle that demands $p(b,c)>0$ for all $(b,c)$; cf.~the discussion after (\ref{cccp}).
-This condition is clearly violated both for each solution in (\ref{are1}--\ref{are4}); i.e. the common cause loses an important aspect of its meaning.
+Recall an important implication of the common cause principle|some common causes are better predictors|that demands $p(b,c)>0$ for all $(b,c)$; cf.~the discussion around (\ref{govinda}).
+This condition is violated both for each solution in (\ref{are1}--\ref{are4}); i.e., the common cause loses an important aspect of its meaning.
 In contrast, condition $p(b,c)>0$ holds for (\ref{ban1}).
+Depending on whether we want that $C$ is a better predictor than $B$ or $A$, we need to take (resp.) (\ref{ban1}) or (\ref{ban2}).